WHITEPAPER

 Option 1: Design key moments in Figma, then upload them to Claude Code

-If there are legacy experiences we can’t have Claude change, because it impacts legacy code or is out of scope, the designer may design key moments first in Figma.
-It’s also a good strategy when you're introducing a specific new concept or interaction pattern that you want Claude to leverage exactly as specified.
+If there are legacy experiences, we can’t have Claude change them because it impacts legacy code or may be out of scope.
+So the designer starts by designing key moments first in Figma, then instructs Claude to generate experiences around that design.

 Option 2: AI-directed UI generation and generative prototyping